antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/using/cmdline.rst

 .. envvar:: PYTHONCASEOK

    If this is set, Python ignores case in :keyword:`import` statements.
-This only works on Windows, OS X, OS/2, and RiscOS.
+This only works on Windows and OS X.

 .. envvar:: PYTHONDONTWRITEBYTECODE

-   If this is set, Python won't try to write ``.pyc`` or ``.pyo`` files on the import of source modules.
+   If this is set to a non-empty string, Python won't try to write ``.pyc`` or ``.pyo`` files on the import of source modules.
 This is equivalent to specifying the :option:`-B` option.

-   .. versionadded:: 2.6

 .. envvar:: PYTHONHASHSEED

-   If this variable is set to ``random``, the effect is the same as specifying the :option:`-R` option: a random value is used to seed the hashes of str, bytes and datetime objects.
+   If this variable is not set or set to ``random``, a random value is used to seed the hashes of str, bytes and datetime objects.

    If :envvar:`PYTHONHASHSEED` is set to an integer value, it is used as a fixed seed for generating the hash() of the types covered by the hash randomization.

    Its purpose is to allow repeatable hashing, such as for selftests for the interpreter itself, or to allow a cluster of python processes to share hash values.

    The integer must be a decimal number in the range [0,4294967295].
-   Specifying the value 0 will lead to the same hash values as when hash randomization is disabled.
+Specifying the value 0 will disable hash randomization.

-   .. versionadded:: 2.6.8
+   .. versionadded:: 3.2.3

 .. envvar:: PYTHONIOENCODING

-   Overrides the encoding used for stdin/stdout/stderr, in the syntax ``encodingname:errorhandler``.
-The ``:errorhandler`` part is optional and has the same meaning as in :func:`str.encode`.
+   If this is set before running the interpreter, it overrides the encoding used for stdin/stdout/stderr, in the syntax ``encodingname:errorhandler``.
+Both the ``encodingname`` and the ``:errorhandler`` parts are optional and have the same meaning as in :func:`str.encode`.

+   For stderr, the ``:errorhandler`` part is ignored; the handler will always be ``'backslashreplace'``.

-   .. versionadded:: 2.6
+   .. versionchanged:: 3.4
+      The ``encodingname`` part is now optional.

 .. envvar:: PYTHONNOUSERSITE

    If this is set, Python won't add the :data:`user site-packages directory
    <site.USER_SITE>` to :data:`sys.path`.

-   .. versionadded:: 2.6

    .. seealso::